johnsosc/626finalproj/README.md

 -------------------------------------------------
 ## Introduction - Yellow & Green NYC Taxi Data

-This repository contains taxi data collected between the period of April 1, 2019 and April 30, 2019 from the New York City area.
-In the sections to follow, I examine the fields contained within the file to further investigate what the data is presenting as well as identify and troubleshoot any challenges that exist within the dataset.
+This repository contains Yellow and Green taxi data collected between the period of April 1, 2019 and April 30, 2019 from the New York City area.
+In the sections to follow, I examine the fields contained within the files to further investigate what the data is presenting.
 Below are images of the taxi zones covered between the two files.
 In the assessment to follow, I strive to identify any differences between the yellow and taxi services.

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/map.png)